EckoTan0804/academic-kickstart/content/ai/deep-learning/encoder-decoder/transformer.md

 {{< figure src="https://raw.githubusercontent.com/EckoTan0804/upic-repo/master/uPic/transformer_decoding_1.gif" title="After finishing the encoding phase, we begin the decoding phase.
 Each step in the decoding phase outputs an element from the output sequence (the English translation sentence in this case)." numbered="true" >}}

 - The encoder start by processing the input sequence.
-- The output of the top encoder is then transformed into a set of attention vectors K and V.
+- The output of the top encoder is then transformed into a set of attention vectors $K$ and $V$.
 - These are to be used by each decoder in its “encoder-decoder attention” layer which helps the decoder focus on appropriate places in the input sequence

 The following steps repeat the process until a special symbol is reached indicating the transformer decoder has completed its output. 	![img](https://raw.githubusercontent.com/EckoTan0804/upic-repo/master/uPic/transformer_decoding_2-20200823133024688.gif)